The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: An effective gravitational potential

 \section{An effective gravitational potential}

-As we have already mentioned, it is possible to recover the relativistic solution through the Newtonian analysis, although the mapping is neither unique nor physically equivalent in a strict sense.
-In so doing, one needs to introduce a specific ansatz for the evolution of the gravitational potential (or, equivalently, for the integration constants that appear when Poisson's equation is used in reverse).
-More specifically, in line with the covariant version of the Newtonian study (see \S~\ref{sssNT} earlier), the divergence of Eq.~(\ref{graddotPhi}) gives
+As we have already mentioned, it is possible to recover the relativistic solution through Newtonian analysis, although the mapping is neither unique nor physically equivalent in a strict sense.
+To do so, one needs to introduce a specific ansatz for the evolution of the gravitational potential (or, equivalently, for the integration constants that appear when Poisson's equation is used in reverse).
+More specifically, in line with the covariant Newtonian study (see Sect.~\ref{sssNT}), the divergence of Eq.~(\ref{graddotPhi}) gives

-which, upon integrating once in space, yields
+which upon integrating once in space yields

-Here $V_{\alpha}$ could (in principle) have both temporal and spatial dependence and encodes the solenoidal (divergence-free) integration mode that is left undetermined by the divergence in Eq.~(\ref{efphi1}) and is fixed only after specifying boundary conditions and/or a coordinate choice.
-Substituting the above into the right-hand side of (\ref{ltv''1}), one arrives at the following (non-homogeneous) differential equation
+Here $V_{\alpha}$ could (in principle) have both a temporal and a spatial dependence, and it encodes the solenoidal (divergence-free) integration mode that is left undetermined by the divergence in Eq.~(\ref{efphi1}) and is fixed only after specifying boundary conditions and/or a coordinate choice.
+When substituting the above equation into the right-hand side of (\ref{ltv''1}), one arrives at the following (non-homogeneous) differential equation

 for the linear evolution of the peculiar-velocity field.
-Expression (\ref{efphi3}) differs from Eq.~(\ref{ltddotv2}) only due to its nonzero right-hand side, the presence of which allows one to change the standard Newtonian evolution of the linear peculiar velocities: allowing $V_\alpha\neq0$, we effectively parametrize the freedom in the time evolution of $\nabla \phi$ not fixed by Poisson alone.
-For instance, choosing $V_{\alpha}=-(5/2)H\dot{v}_{\alpha}-H^2v_{\alpha}$, one can recover the relativistic growth-rate of $v\propto t$ obtained in \S~\ref{sssRT} before (see Eqs.~(\ref{GRlddotv2}) and (\ref{GRlv1}) there).
-It goes without saying, however, that our choice of $V_{\alpha}$ is not uniquely determined and therefore this procedure should be viewed as an illustrative mapping rather than as a physical equivalence between Newtonian gravity and general relativity.
+Expression (\ref{efphi3}) differs from Eq.~(\ref{ltddotv2}) only by its non-zero right-hand side, the presence of which allows one to change the standard Newtonian evolution of the linear peculiar velocities.
+By allowing $V_\alpha\neq0$, we effectively parameterise the freedom that the time evolution of $\nabla \phi$ is not fixed by the Poisson equation alone.
+For instance, by choosing $V_{\alpha}=-(5/2)H\dot{v}_{\alpha}-H^2v_{\alpha}$, one can recover the relativistic growth rate of $v\propto t$ obtained previously in Sect.~\ref{sssRT} (see Eqs.~(\ref{GRlddotv2}) and (\ref{GRlv1}) there).
+It goes without saying, however, that our choice of $V_{\alpha}$ is not uniquely determined, and therefore this procedure should be viewed as illustrative mapping rather than as a physical equivalence between Newtonian gravity and general relativity.